glytoucan/glytoucan/system/basic.md

 #### Example

 ```
-curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --user <GTC User ID>:<GTC API Key> -d '{ "sequence": "<sequence data>" }' 'https://api.glytoucan.org/glycan/register'
+curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --user <GTC Contributor ID>:<GTC API Key> -d '{ "sequence": "<sequence data>" }' 'https://api.glytoucan.org/glycan/register'
 ```

-Note how the GlyTouCan User Id and API Key are passed in the basic authentication parameter.
+Note how the GlyTouCan Contributor Id and API Key are passed in the basic authentication parameter.
 The sequence data should be supplied in JSON format with the "sequence" key.

 ### Return Message